david-chen0/OptionsTracker/README.md

 Webpage will be at http://localhost:3000/, running `npm start` should autostart it though

+GITHUB PAGES:
+Currently deployed to Github Pages using gh-pages dependency

+Need to run `npm run deploy` from the frontend directory to directly deploy the static files to Github Pages

+THE BACKEND DOES NOT WORK, GITHUB PAGES ONLY SERVES STATIC FILES

 PSQL:
 Use \l to see databases
 Use \c <DB> to go into a DB